 If you suffered an electrocution, you may be eligible to collect compensation for your injury through several possible avenues.
 First, if another person or party (such as a negligent product manufacturer or employer) was responsible for your electrocution, you can sue them in a personal injury lawsuit to collect compensation for your expenses resulting from the incident.

-To succeed in a personal injury lawsuit, you and your attorney will need to prove that the defendant (the party you are suing) was negligent.
+To succeed in a personal injury lawsuit, you and your injury lawyer will need to prove that the defendant (the party you are suing) was negligent.
 This involves proving three things in court:

 - The defendant owed the victim a duty to act with reasonable care.